 Chris has been a leading campaigner and activist for the trials of suspected war criminals associated with Bangladesh's War of Liberation in 1971.
 In 2010, Chris was given an honorary 'Friend of Bangladesh' award by Bangladesh's Ministry of Liberation War Affairs.
 Chris works closely with the International Crimes Strategy Forum (ICSF) a leading organization specializing in International Humanitarian Law (IHL) and helps organize the European Bangladesh Forum (EBF).

 In 2022, Chris was given an honorary letter to acknowledge his work on security and international relations by India's Prime Minister Narendra Modi.

-Chris is currently the Communications Director of the Swiss InterStrategy Group (SwissISG) a small consultancy firm based in Zurich, Switzerland which works with diplomats, industry, and political leaders from around the world.
+Chris is currently the Communications Director of B Strategic Partners a consultancy firm based in Munich, Germany which works with diplomats, industry, and political leaders from around the world.
+We help drive global investment into the Himalaya region and the Bay of Bengal.
 We provide confidential advice, legal services, and mediation for our clients.

 Paulo Casaca (Portugal) Executive Director- South Asia Democratic Forum (SADF)

 Paulo Casaca is the founder and executive director of the South Asia Democratic Forum (SADF); the founder of the international co-operation association registered in Brussels ARCHumankind, ‘Alliance to Renew Co-operation among Humankind’.
 Founder and senior partner of the consultancy company on sustainable development registered in Brussels, Lessmeansmore- Land and Energy Sustainable Systems (2010-2020), Fellow of the German Marshall Fund of the US in the first semester of 2010.